For agreements for the sale of residential property or rural land

-The Property, Stock and Business Agents Act 2002 and the Property, Stock and Business Agents Regulation 2003 contain a number of measures to address difficulties that home owners sometimes encounter in understanding their rights and obligations under agency agreements.
+The Property, Stock and Business Agents Act 2002 and the Property, Stock and Business Agents Regulation 2014 contain a number of measures to address difficulties that homeowners come across when understanding their rights and obligations under agency agreements.
+Under the law:

 How the cooling-off period works